-The Albanian government has since 2006 implemented a policy of low tax rates to encourage investment.
-In 2008, the government introduced a flat tax rate for all income, whether personal or business, except for that from industry sectors covered by specific laws, such as hydrocarbons.
+The Albanian government in 2006 implemented a policy of low tax rates to encourage investment.
+In 2008, the government introduced a flat tax rate of 10% for all income, whether personal or business, except for that from industry sectors covered by specific laws, such as hydrocarbons.